janmarthedal/project-dtp/blog/introducing-teoremer.md

   * **Theorem** (also used for axiom, lemma, corollary, proposition).
   * **Proof** (of varying rigor).

 Each item is given a unique name and can refer to other items.
+This leads to a network of mathematical items with dependencies between them (a directed graph where the nodes are the math items and the edges are the references).

+Once a math item (which lives up to the guidelines) is published, it can never be changed or edited in any way.
+Not ever.
+A theorem can have any number of proofs and a given concept can have many definitions.
+Associated with each definition are categories (ordered lists of tags), which indicate what a given definition defines, e.g., a definition may define `[foo/bar]` and `[bim/bum]`.